motivationss/motivationss.github.io/_pages/about.md

 ======
 ---

-I'm a second-year PhD student in Computer Science at University of Illinois Urbana-Champaign, working under the supervision of [Hanghang Tong](http://tonghanghang.org/).
+I'm a first-year PhD student in Computer Science at University of Illinois Urbana-Champaign, working under the supervision of [Hanghang Tong](http://tonghanghang.org/).
 Prior to this, I earned my bachelor’s degree from the University of Michigan.
 My research interests lie broadly in large language models and graph machine learning.

 Email: gaotang3 \[at\] illinois [dot] edu